danieljkemp/Parkplace-2/README.md

 1) Install required packages: `node.js` and `mongodb`.
 Ensure that mongodb is running.

-2) To install the required node.js packages, navigate to the the application directory and run `node install`
+2) To install the required node.js packages, navigate to the the application directory and run `npm install`

 3) Run the application service from the terminal with the command:  `$ node app.js`